ilante/Algorithms_and_Data_Structures_69443/ADS_study_Q&A.md

 * It is the formal mathematical way to express the **upper bound** of the running time &rarr; to describe the **worst case**
 * Measures the **worst case** time complexity of the longest amount of time an algorithm can possibly take to complete
 * $O(g(n)) = \{f(n)$ : there exist positive constants $c$ and $n_o$ such that $0 \leq f(n) \leq cg(n) for\ all\ n \geq n_0\}$
+* By using the $O$-notation to bound the worst case of an algorithm, we have an upper bound $\implies$ we have a bound on the running time on every input.
+* The worst case is often similar or the same as the average case

 <img src="https://s2.qwant.com/thumbr/474x472/e/4/57cfed11b3f840151c91c0bb1f00cc402a951cbed81a39384468c619a775e2/th.jpg?u=https%3A%2F%2Ftse4.mm.bing.net%2Fth%3Fid%3DOIP.oNQte90XxqslB0Z72VnujAHaHY%26pid%3DApi&q=0&b=1&p=0&a=0" width="200" height="200">